 - In a medium bowl, whisk the egg until beaten.
 Mix in the almond butter, then the brown sugar, baking soda, and vanilla (if using).
 Mix everything together very well.
 Depending how thick and/or cold your almond butter is, you’ll have to use some arm muscles.
 Fold in the chocolate chips until combined.

 - Bake for 10 minutes.
-The cookies will look very soft– that’s ok!
-For crispier cookies, bake up to 11-12 minutes.
+The cookies will look very soft—that’s ok!
+For crispier cookies, bake for up to 12 minutes.
 Sometimes I press a couple more chocolate chips into the tops of each cookie immediately after coming out of the oven.
 This is optional and only for looks.

 - Allow the cookies to cool for 10 minutes on the baking sheet before transferring to a wire rack to cool completely.
 Cover leftover cookies tightly and store at room temperature for up to 7 days.